googlefonts/googlefonts.github.io/gf-guide/making-pr.md

 ## Making a pull request to GF

-You’ve completed the initial set-up to make a pull request to the `google/fonts` repo, and the font you want to submit follows all the requirements in terms of both its hosting (in a public git repository) and engineering (passes fontbakery checks).
+You’ve completed the initial set-up to make a pull request to the `google/fonts` repo, and the font you want to submit follows all the requirements in terms of both its hosting (in a public git repository) and engineering (passes Fontbakery checks).
 Now you want to submit it to Google Fonts.

 The `google/fonts` repository is a **big** repository.
 It contains more than a thousand fonts.
 A lot of people have forked it, and a lot of people are contributing to it.
 So we don’t commit and push directly into the main branch — and this is also mandatory for your own fork and clone.
 Instead, we create a new branch, and make a pull request from this branch.
-The rule is that one Pull Request will relate to one changed directory changed. (eg. one PR will deal with updates to `ofl/castoro`, but a separate PR must be made for updates to `ofl/lexend`.)
+The rule is that one Pull Request will relate to one changed directory changed. (e.g. one PR will deal with updates to `ofl/castoro`, but a separate PR must be made for updates to `ofl/lexend`.)

 They are several workflows possible, but we recommend this one when it comes to making manual pull requests to `google/fonts`: